Inference for reaction networks using the Linear Noise Approximation: Reaction networks

 {\bf Example 1: the Lotka-Volterra model}

-The Lotka-Volterra model \cite[]{Lotka:1925,Volterra:1926} describes a population of two competing species: \textit{predators} which die with rate $\theta_2$ and reproduce with rate $\theta_1$ by consuming \textit{prey} which reproduce with rate $\theta_3$.
-In its simplest form the probabilistic system is defined by the following three reactions.
+The Lotka-Volterra model \cite[e.g.][]{Wilkinson:2006} describes a population of two competing species: \textit{predators} which die with rate $\theta_2$ and reproduce with rate $\theta_1$ by consuming \textit{prey} which reproduce with rate $\theta_3$.
+In its simplest form the probabilistic system is defined by: